-Make sure your Chinese Evergreen is planted in a pot with plenty of drainage holes at the bottom.
+Plant your Chinese Evergreen in a pot with plenty of drainage holes at the bottom.

-Watering and the right kind of soil are both necessary for the Chinese Evergreen’s growth and success.
+Watering and suitable soil are necessary for the Chinese Evergreen’s growth.

-Your plant’s soil must be able to hold enough water to keep it lightly moist.
-It should, however, be able to quickly drain excess water, so that root rot isn’t a problem.
+Your plant’s soil must hold enough water to keep it lightly moist.
+It should, however, be able to quickly drain excess water so that root rot isn’t a problem.